alanrogers/denisova/orig/README.md

-This directory records the steps I took to generate a .raf file from the high-coverage Denisovan genome described by Meyer et al. It has been superceded by the new assembly in ../orig2.
+This directory records the steps I took to generate a .raf file from the high-coverage Denisovan genome described by Meyer et al. It has been superseded by the new assembly in ../orig2.

 # Download
 # Makes: DenisovaPinky.hg19_1000g.1.mod.vcf.gz,